 Remember that old iconic image of a loose tooth being pulled by a string tied to a doorknob?
 Slam!
 Problem solved.
 Fortunately, there’s a much easier and gentler way to help children when they have a loose baby tooth.

-Why baby teeth loosen and fall out
+Why do baby teeth loosen and fall out

-Children generally loose their baby teeth between the ages 6 and 12.
+Children generally lose their baby teeth between the ages of 6 and 12.
 During this process, permanent teeth (also known as adult teeth) push up under the roots of the baby teeth.
 When this happens, the roots of the baby teeth dissolve and there is only a little gum tissue left holding them in place.
 The baby teeth then loosen and eventually fall out, leaving room for permanent teeth.

 Options for parents and guardians

 When deciding what to do about a loose baby tooth, gauge your child’s attitude about the situation.
 Some children are excited because they know a visit from the Tooth Fairy will follow.
 Others dislike the feeling of the loose tooth and want an adult to help pull it.
-And some may be frightened about loosing a tooth, likely due to fear of pain or blood.
+And some may be frightened about losing a tooth, likely due to fear of pain or blood.

-• If your child is ready for the loose tooth to go: Grasp it with a piece of tissue or gauze and it should come out with a gentle squeeze or a quick twist.
+- If your child is ready for the loose tooth to go: Grasp it with a piece of tissue or gauze and it should come out with a gentle squeeze or a quick twist.
 One study reported that about 80% of parents said their children had positive feelings about loosing their first baby tooth.

-• If your child is more reluctant: Let them wiggle the tooth with their tongue or finger.
+- If your child is more reluctant: Let them wiggle the tooth with their tongue or finger.
 In time, this may be all it takes for the tooth to fall out.

-• If the loose tooth is not easily removed: It may not be ready to come out.
+- If the loose tooth is not easily removed: It may not be ready to come out.
 If the situation persists, contact your dentist to see if the tooth needs to be professionally removed.

-• If your child bleeds after the tooth is removed: Moisten a piece of gauze and have the child bite down on it.
+- If your child bleeds after the tooth is removed: Moisten a piece of gauze and have the child bite down on it.
 Should bleeding continue for more than 2 hours or if the child experiences excessive swelling, redness or pain, contact your dentist.

 It’s important to remind children to be gentle when brushing in the area where the tooth was lost.